-After the initial three years, to apply for a further two years of funding, a detailed description of all work accomplished and in progress as a result of the Giovanni Armenise-Harvard Foundation Award must be submitted towards the end of the third year.
-A report from the host institute will also be required at this time.
-If the additional two-year funding is granted, an annual report would be due for the fourth year, and a final report from both the grant recipient and the host institute must be provided at the end of the fifth year.
+After the initial three years, to apply for a further two years of funding, a detailed description of all work accomplished and in progress as a result of the Giovanni Armenise Harvard Foundation CDA must be submitted towards the end of the third year.
+A report from the Host Institute will also be required at this time.
+If the additional two-year funding is granted, an annual report would be due for the fourth year, and a final report from both the grant recipient and the Host Institute must be provided at the end of the fifth year.
 Reports will describe publications, other support from research grants or contracts, honors and awards, professional activities, and other information helpful in evaluating the impact of the program on the scientific achievement of the individual.

-NOTE: Applicants should note that short-listed candidates will be required to attend an interview in Italy on November 16, 2018.
-The interview will include a presentation of the candidate’s work, of no more than 10 minutes, in addition to an informal dialogue about the candidate’s aspirations and choice of host institute and Q&A.
+Applicants should note that short-listed candidates will be required to attend an interview in Italy (or remotely if travel is not possible) in Mid November 2023.
+The interview will include a presentation of the candidate’s work and proposal, of no more than 20 minutes, in addition to an informal dialogue about the candidate’s aspirations and choice of the Host Institute as well as Q&A.

-FAILURE TO DISCLOSE ALL-INCLUSIVE AND ACCURATE INFORMATION WILL RESULT IN IMMEDIATE DISQUALIFICATION.
-SHOULD THE MISREPRESENTATION EMERGE AFTER THE CAREER DEVELOPMENT AWARD IS RECEIVED, THE GIOVANNI ARMENISE HARVARD FOUNDATION RESERVES THE RIGHT TO REVOKE YOUR CAREER DEVELOPMENT AWARD AND TO ENFORCE THE OBLIGATION OF THE AWARDEE TO REIMBURSE IN FULL THE FUNDS ALREADY RECEIVED FROM THE GIOVANNI ARMENISE HARVARD FOUNDATION.
+FAILURE TO DISCLOSE ALL-INCLUSIVE AND ACCURATE INFORMATION IN THE APPLICATION WILL RESULT IN IMMEDIATE DISQUALIFICATION.
+SHOULD THE MISREPRESENTATION EMERGE AFTER THE CAREER DEVELOPMENT AWARD IS RECEIVED, THE GIOVANNI ARMENISE HARVARD FOUNDATION RESERVES THE RIGHT TO REVOKE THE CAREER DEVELOPMENT AWARD AND TO ENFORCE THE OBLIGATION OF THE AWARDEE TO REIMBURSE IN FULL THE FUNDS ALREADY RECEIVED FROM THE GIOVANNI ARMENISE HARVARD FOUNDATION.
 THIS MAY BE INVOKED AT ANY TIME.
-BY SUBMITTING YOUR APPLICATION YOU GUARANTEE THE INFORMATION YOU PROVIDE IS EXHAUSTIVE AND TRUE, AND THAT YOU ACCEPT THE CONDITIONS ABOVE
+BY SUBMITTING YOUR APPLICATION, YOU GUARANTEE THE INFORMATION YOU PROVIDE IS EXHAUSTIVE AND TRUE, AND THAT YOU ACCEPT THE CONDITIONS ABOVE.

-Application’s documents must be typed using a 12pt font, double spaced pages with one-inch side margins on both sides (excluding bibliography and images).
+Application’s documents must be typed using a 12pt font, with double-spaced pages and one-inch side margins on each side (excluding Bibliography, Images, and Key Facilities&Equipment).
 Please put your name in the title of each pdf document (e.g. MillerL CV.pdf, MillerL Publications.pdf, etc.) and the document title, date, and page number in the header or footer of each separate document.

 The application consists of several elements, some of which need to be uploaded, while others must be emailed.
 Click on “Application Form” below to begin the application process.
 Please have everything ready before you start.

-1. Application Form: Complete all information requested.
-At the end of the form you will be prompted to upload the following in pdf format:
+- Application Form: Complete all information requested.
+At the end of the form you will be prompted to upload the following documents from 2 to 6 in pdf format.

-d.
-Scientific Proposal: Upload a description of your proposed research.
-This should be described in English in sufficient detail to enable the reviewing committees to appraise it.
+- Scientific Proposal: description of your proposed research.
+This should be done in English in sufficient detail to enable the reviewing committees to appraise it.
 A level of detail typical of a scientific journal article is appropriate.
 Review committees will be asked to evaluate the quality of the candidate, the originality and feasibility of the proposed research and the overall contribution that the research could make to the specific area of science.
 The narrative should not exceed 15 pages (double-spaced with one-inch margin on each side, excluding bibliography and images).
 Include the following sections: